Chart Color Schemes

 Hillcrest features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.0% of all households, including 38.1% couples with children, 24.5% couples without children, and 14.0% single parent families.
-Non-family households account for the remaining 22.0%, with lone person households at 18.3% and group households comprising 3.5%.
-The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.
+Family households dominate at 78.0% of all households, comprising 38.1% couples with children, 24.5% couples without children, and 14.0% single parent families.
+Non-family households make up the remaining 22.0%, with lone person households at 18.3% and group households comprising 3.5% of the total.
+The median household size of 2.8 people is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households